This post may contain affiliate links. See my disclosure policy.

 Instructions

 - On medium heat, heat up the saucepan until it begins to simmer.
-Once it begins to simmer, reduce to very low and stir for 4-5 minutes.
-Remove from the heat and let cool completely, to thicken.
+Once it simmers, reduce the heat to very low and stir for 4-5 minutes.

 Southern country girl approved!
 This BBQ sauce is wonderful.
 It’s easy to make, tastes delicious, and doesn’t send me over my carb limit.
 I used it in conjunction with the marinaded pork loin recipe for some BBQ pork sandwiches.
 I added leftover juices from pork loin to the sauce and used vanilla extract & cinnamon for the brown sugar substitute.
 It was out of this world and the first time a dish tasted truly southern since I’ve started keto dieting.
 This is my go to BBQ sauce now.
 Thank you 😊